Relational Graph Transformer¶

 Main Results¶

-Benchmark: RelBench (7 datasets, 21 tasks) spanning e-commerce, clinical, social, and sports domains; training set sizes range from 1.3K to 5.4M.
+Benchmark: RelBench (7 datasets, 21 tasks), spanning e-commerce, clinical, social, and sports, with training sizes from 1.3K to 5.4M.

-Regression tasks (MAE↓):
+Regression Tasks (MAE↓):

 | Dataset | Task | RDL (GNN) | HGT | HGT+PE | RelGT | Gain |